- Many users encounter the There might be a problem with the driver for the Ethernet adapter message, while using Windows 10.

 - After doing that, just click the Apply and OK to save changes.

-- Press Windows Key + R and enter services.msc.
-Now click OK or press Enter.
+- Press Windows Key + R and type services.msc.
+Click OK or press Enter.

-- Locate WLAN AutoConfig service and double-click it to open its properties.
+- Locate WLAN AutoConfig service and double-click it.

 - Head over to the Dependencies tab and check all the services on the list.
 Memorize or write down all the services.

-- Press Windows Key + X to open Win + X menu.
-Now choose Command Prompt (Admin) or PowerShell (Admin) from the list.
+- Press Windows Key + X and choose Command Prompt (Admin).

 After running these commands, check if the problem is still there.